sgb67/enformer_loader_sgb/README.md

             tests/data/val_chroms.txt tests/data/exclude_chroms.txt \
                 --n_bins 4 --bin_size 20
 ```

+For example outputs for training and validation sets, see the `example_outputs/`
+directory.

 ### `.bw` input
 To create new test input, convert a `.bedGraph` file with `bedGraphToBigWig`